fractalliter/nestjs-integration-example/README.md

 ## Solution

-The solution comprises of 2 main parts:
+The solution comprises 2 main parts:

 1. Gathering information from servers
-2. Caching the responses based on their cach-control
+2. Caching the responses based on their cache-control

-In the gathering part first a get request will be fetched from Viaplay movie endpoint `MovieDetailsDTO` and will be cached and then search the movie based on the title and the year of the release in TMDB movie search endpoint and cache the result.
-Then after acquiring the movie ID, will send a request to movie videos endpoint of TMDB for finding the movie trailers and return the official trailers with movie imdb information to client and cache the results `MovieTrailersDTO`.
+In the gathering part, first, a get request will be fetched from Viaplay movie endpoint `MovieDetailsDTO` and will be cached and then search the movie based on the title and the year of the release in TMDB movie search endpoint and cache the result.
+Then after acquiring the movie ID, will send a request to the movie videos endpoint of TMDB for finding the movie trailers and return the official trailers with movie IMDB information to the client and cache the results `MovieTrailersDTO`.

-In every request that has been sent to each endpoint, the fetched data will be cached with a ttl of the HTTP header `cache-control: max-age=<time-in-ms>` which is provided by every endpoint and after all the trailers for a movie have been cached, it will be reverted back to the end user if the ttl is still valid from cache but if not, will make the request again.
+In every request to each endpoint, the fetched data will be cached with a TTL of the HTTP header `cache-control: max-age=<time-in-ms>` request, provided by every endpoint.
+After all the trailers for a movie have been cached, they will be reverted back to the end-user.
+For the rest of the coming requests, if the TTL is still valid from the cache, but if it's not, it will make the request again.

-In this approach only first requests and the request with invalid ttl for the cached data will be slow but the rest of them would be blazingly fast.
+In this approach, only the first requests and the request with invalid TTL for the cached data will be slow, but the rest of them will be blazingly fast.

 ## Benchmarks